a-lud/sea-snake-selection/genome-assembly/README.md

 # 3 Assembly: *Hydrophis elegans*

 This snake was assembled using a different approach to *H. major*.
-This assembly was produced using only Nanopore long-reads.
+This assembly was produced using Nanopore long-reads for the primary assembly, with the Nanopore and short-read sequence data used for polishing.

 ## 3.1 Assembly